Zekun-Yang/GOSH-FHIRworks2020-FHIRFetcher/README.md

 * Python3: A Python3 intepreter to run the Flask backend
 * npm: A package and project manager for Node.js applications.

+# Note:
+    For security reasons, the credentials of access to the GOSH Azure implementation has been removed.
+    Make sure you add credentials to the file which locates at **./flask-api/utils/authentication.py** before runnning the code.

 # To run the project:
 ### First Start front end:
     1. open a terminal and `cd` into the root directory of the project